About Legacy

 Sin

 All people are born with a sinful nature and choose to sin, alienating themselves from God (Psalm 51:5, Romans 3:23).
 Sin manifests in brokenness, pain, rebellion, and unbelief.
 Sin destroys, corrupts, and perverts His creation and the people He so loves.
 Therefore, God rightly and justly punishes all sin (Romans 6:23).
-Yet, through Christ, our punishment is taken, and our redemption and restoration are secured (Romans 5:8-9, 1 John 1:9).
+Yet, through Christ, our punishment is taken, our judgemet is rendered, and our redemption and restoration are secured (Romans 5:8-9, 1 John 1:9).

 Salvation